arjunkmoorthy1/24Spr_AMoorthy_healthai/Proposal_Gen/Proposals/202401/000/proposal_000.md

             The goal of this project is to develop a methodology to predict if a particular biopsied lesion of the prostate is benign or malignant.
 This will allow doctors and other clinicians to better understand how to interpret specific, suspicious Regions of Interest (ROIs) in a medical scan.
 It can also help doctors conduct biopsies in the future as if certain localizations of prostate lesions lead to higher chances of malignant tumors.
+Identifying areas with higher chances of malignancy could optimize biopsy procedures and remove discomfort for patients, as unnecessary biopsies could be avoided.
+Accurately identifying malignant lesions can lead to earlier treatment and better patient outcomes.

 ![Figure 1: Example figure](202401_000.png)